AP Studio Art: Drawing

 Please click on the following link to access the College Board AP Studio Art website:

-Students will investigate all three aspects of the portfolio development – Quality, Concentration, and Breadth.
+The AP Art: Drawing course is designed to help students develop a mastery of art and design skills.
+Students will complete an AP Art: Drawing portfolio consisting of work that meets or exceeds the requirements for the 2 sections of the portfolio: Selected works and Sustained Investigation.
+Students will receive college-level instruction and produce work of excellence during this course.
 Students will be expected to develop mastery in concept, composition, and execution of ideas.
 Student portfolios will be reviewed for content, quality, and originality with classroom critiques to aid in their development.
 Artworks created prior to and outside of the AP course will be identified and may be considered for inclusion in the AP art portfolio.

 Students learn to seek out creative problems that are interesting and challenging and use goal setting, informed decision making and problem solving skills to pursue their own artistic interest in an informed way.
-Students are responsible for demonstrating mastery at using the elements of art to organize the principles of design in their work.
-A minimum of 24 works will be completed for the AP Portfolio.
+Students are responsible for experimenting with & demonstrating mastery of materials and media, and at using the elements & principles of art in their work.
+A minimum of 15 works will be completed for the AP Portfolio.

 **Field trips to museums, guest speakers, and college/career exploration are all parts of this course.
 Sketchbooks will be carried and used on a regular basis.
 A working studio will be the primary method for teaching and learning.
 Most studio class periods will be devoted to active drawing.
 The course will end with a presentation of the completed portfolio in digital format using Digication.